Governance

 What Governance Does

-LREP is a capped reputation token with no protocol token sale and no treasury backing.
+LREP is a capped, non-financial reputation token with no protocol token sale and no treasury backing.
 Governance power comes from held, self-delegated LREP, and proposals execute through the governor and timelock.
 The current token auto-delegates voting power to the holder and rejects third-party LREP vote delegation.

 Proposal Lifecycle